 While the incidence of nuclear-weapon-ignited fires is inevitable, predicting the scale of such events has proven difficult.
 The nuclear weapons community has incentive to account for such fires because incorporating these effects in targeting plans means each weapon can be counted as more effective.
 The community is also motivated by a desire to avoid unwanted collateral effects.
 These goals spawned multiyear efforts to develop a robust tool to predict fire effects in support of military planning.
+These and many thousands of casualties, are nevertheless left off some lists of World War II firestorms.

-These efforts were all judged failures and, in a military context, could not be relied on when estimating target effects.
+efforts were all judged failures and, in a military context, could not be relied on when estimating target effects.
 However, the inability to predict precise target effects does not mean that the knowledge base precludes a statistically meaningful estimation of the contribution of fire damage to the net destruction in a broad assessment of nuclear consequences.